Forts of Vincennes, Indiana: Fort Vincennes

 François-Marie Bissot, Sieur de Vincennes, acting under the authority of the French colony of Louisiana, constructed a fort in 1731–1732.
 The outpost was designed to secure the lower Wabash Valley for France, mostly by strengthening ties through trading with the Miami, Wea, and Piankashaw nations.
-It was named Fort Vincennes in honor of Vincennes, who had been captured and burned at the stake in 1735 during a war with the Chickasaw nation based to the south.
+It was named Fort Vincennes in honor of Vincennes, who had been burnt after being captured during a 1735 raid on the Chickasaw nation based to the south.

 In 1736, Louis Groston de Saint-Ange de Bellerive assumed command of the post.
 He rebuilt the fort, also known as Fort Saint-Ange, and developed the post as a major trading center.
-He recruited Canadian traders to encourage regional Native American people to settle there in order to develop stronger relations.
+He recruited Canadian traders to encourage indigenous people to settle there in order to develop stronger relations.
 By 1750, the Piankashaw had moved a village near the post.

 After being defeated by the British in the Seven Years' War, in 1763 France ceded control of its territory in North America east of the Mississippi River to the British.
 On May 18, 1764, St. Ange was directed by the British to leave Fort Vincennes and assume command of Fort Chartres in Illinois Country along the upper Mississippi.
 He transferred command to Drouet de Richerville, a local citizen.